 Stay connected with us

-We are still checking messages on a daily basis.
-If you need any advice or information, please leave a message with your name and number and one of us will call you back by the next working day at the latest.
+Our receptionists are now at work on a daily basis.
+If you need any advice or information, please call.
+If no-one can get to the phone, pleave a message with your name and number and one of us will call you back by the next working day at the latest.

-Please note that Debbie Waters, one of our counsellors, is offering telephone consultations. you can find her contact details here.
+Counsellor Debbie Waters is working regularly again and can also offer telephone consultations.
+You can find her contact details here.

 To support your self-care, we have been posting a few links and videos of our favourite health care tips and exercises.
 You can find some of them here on our website, or you can have a look at Jo’s posts on our Facebook page.

-If you need a more in-depth consideration of an issue, we can set up a telephone or video consultation with you.
+If you need a more in-depth consideration of an issue, we can set up a free 15minute telephone consultation with you.

 Please make sure you follow the most up to date advice on social distancing, self-isolation and shielding.